 The border will be worked along the outside edges of your blanket.
 Make sure that your blanket is facing the right side (RS) before you start your border.

 The border will be a moss stitch/linen stitch border.
 This means that we will be single crocheting in a stitch/row (along the outside of the blanket), chaining 1, skipping a stitch, and working a single crochet into the next stitch.
 Here is a great video tutorial for the moss stitch border by Blossom Crochet.
 Keep in mind that a single crochet (US term) is called a double crochet in the UK.

-*To make the border even, don’t place the single crochets too close OR too far away from each other.
+*To make the border even, don’t place the sc sts too close OR too far away from each other.
 The first row of the border sets the tone for the remaining rows.
-Try to be consistent with where you are placing your single crochet stitches.
+Try to be consistent with where you are placing the sc sts.

-Round 2: Ch 1, sc in 1st ch-1 sp, [ch 1, sc in next ch-1 sp] repeat across each side of your blanket.
-Work a (sc, ch 2, sc) in each corner ch-2 sp of the previous round.
-To join, sl st into the 1st st of the round.
-Do not turn your work.
+Rnds 2 – 4: Ch 1, sc in first ch-1 sp, *[ch 1, sc in next ch-1 sp] to corner ch-2 sp, (sc, ch 2, sc) in corner ch-2 sp; repeat from * around until you reach first st. To join, sl st into the first st of the rnd.
+Do not turn.

 Congratulations!
 You’ve made your first Summer Nights blanket.
 I hope that you enjoyed making this as much as I did.
 If you loved this pattern, please share it, so that others can make it too!